Aceinna/docs_openrtk/tutorial/IMU/SerialDebugger.rst

 **Creating the Message**:

-Debug messages, using the built-in debugging capability of the OpenIMU platform, are added to the IMU application to determine if the firmware is obtaining the correct sensor reading; the complete implementation is found in *dataProcessingAndPresentation.c* in the IMU application code.
+Debug messages, using the built-in debugging capability of the OpenIMU platform, are added to the IMU application to verify that the firmware obtains the correct sensor reading; the complete implementation is found in *dataProcessingAndPresentation.c* in the IMU application code.
 The relevant debugger calls are: